jolicode/JoliNotif/doc/03-drivers.md

 > Inside WSL, the icon path must come from the Windows filesystem, so it should be
 > something like `C:\path\to\icon.png` or `/mnt/c/path/to/icon.png` in order to
 > be correctly displayed.

-#### SnoreToastDriver

-This driver uses the Windows application called SnoreToast.
-It works on Windows 8 and higher.
-Because SnoreToast is probably not installed on your system, JoliNotif embed the binaries inside the [bin/snoreToast](../bin/snoreToast) directory.

-When you use JoliNotif inside a phar archive, we take care to extract those binaries in the system temp directory to be able to execute them.

-SnoreToastDriver can display notification with a body, a title and an icon.

 ## Using custom drivers